hughlilly/tbcc-db/README.md

 ### Installation

+#### Environment variables

-First, create a file to hold your environment variables:
+First, create a file to hold your environment variables by duplicating the included sample file:

 ```bash
 cp .env.example .env